agora-brussels/agora-questionnaire/README.md

 You can build this website yourself, e.g. to host it somewhere, or reuse the content (within the scope of the license).

 This website is built with SvelteKit.
-To develop or build locally, for the repository and follow the instructions below.
+To develop or build locally, fork the repository and follow the instructions below.

 ### Developing